HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 }
 ```

-Lets define some initial state of our component
+Let's define the initial state of our component.

 ```ts
 const initialState: State = {